Diary of Percy Lay, 1914-1918 - Part 12

 and left by train for

-Southhampton where we Embarked
+Southhampton where we embarked

-on the Vipes and had a
+on the Viper and had a

 rotten trip across to Cherbough

-lost rather a good dinner on
+Lost rather a good dinner on

 the way over.
 Stayed on board that